safe9307/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c prints a string, followed by a new line, to stdout. <br/ >
 4-print_rev.c prints a string in reverse. <br/ >
 5-rev_string.c revrse a string. <br/ >
+6-puts2.c prints every other character of a string. <br/ >